Thursday, August 1, 2024

 How do we identify the final incarnation of this World Empire, the “Seventh Kingdom”?
 Whether discussing the “Beast,” the “Antichrist,” or the “Man of Lawlessness,” certain characteristics are common to each description.

-Similarly, the “Man of Lawlessness” would appear in the “Sanctuary of God,” a phrase Paul applied consistently to the Body of Christ.
-John likewise was concerned about the “many antichrists” that were disrupting his congregations.
-In Revelation, the “Dragon” wages war against the “saints,” “those who have the testimony of Jesus,” the “men from every nation redeemed by the blood of the Lamb,” not other nation-states.
+In Revelation, the “Dragon” wages war against the “saints,” “those who have the testimony of Jesus,” the “men from every people and tribe redeemed by the blood of the Lamb,” not other nation-states.

 So, where does this leave us?
 First, we must remain vigilant because the rise of the “Beast” is an ever-present reality.
 Secondly, since Satan and his agents can employ “signs and wonders,” the manifestation of supernatural power is no guarantee that an individual, church, or ministry is from God.
-Thirdly, the Antichrist program will become global in scope, especially as it targets faithful believers wherever they are.

 • The Coming Storm - (Consistently, Scripture warns of the final apostasy that is linked to the "Man of Lawlessness" with his "lying signs and wonders")